Professional skills in a resume: examples of skills and knowledge. Examples of professional skills and abilities in a resume

 An example of a description of the professional skills of a manager (director)

-• Forecast and implementation of the sales plan.
+• Forecast and implementation of sales plan.

 An example of a description of the professional skills of a secretary

-Essential skills for a secretary:
+Basic skills for a secretary:

-• English proficiency (level);
+• Proficiency in English (level);

 • Knowledge of the basics of office work;

-• Experience in using MS Office programs;
+• Experience using MS Office programs;

-• Possession of office equipment.
+• Proficiency in office equipment.

-• Zerply...
+• Zerply.
 This social network has received high praise among developers and designers, as it will be possible to publish a portfolio there;

-What skills are there?
+What are the skills?

 Work on yourself

-the ability to take criticism
+ability to accept criticism addressed to oneself

 creativity